Understanding the SOC 2 controls list and the role it plays in a SOC 2 audit

 AICPA’s Trust Services Criteria

 SOC 2 is guided by a list of five TSCs, Security, Availability, Processing Integrity, Confidentiality, and Privacy.
 Determining which TSC needs to be covered is a crucial part of preparing for your SOC 2 audit.
 However, the beauty of SOC 2 lies in its flexibility.
-Out of the five TSCs, it is only compulsory that your organization complies with the first criterion – Security.
-As for the remaining TSCs, it’s left to the discretion of each individual organization as to whether or not SOC 2 compliance within that criteria would benefit and is relevant to their organization.
-However, be cautious of risking a potential competitive advantage due to the scope of your SOC 2 implementation being too narrow.
-For example, if your clients are likely to value reliable, always-on service, then it may be strategically shortsighted not to implement controls to meet the Availability criterion.
+Out of the five TSCs, it is only compulsory that your organization complies with the first category – Security.
+As for the remaining TSCs, the intent of the flexibility of the SOC 2 framework is so that companies have the freedom to determine what criteria are beneficial and relevant to their customers that they plan to share the SOC 2 report with.

 The purpose of SOC 2 controls

 In summary, a SOC 2 control is the system or process that your organization implements in order to meet its SOC 2 compliance and information security objectives.
 The focus is on whether or not your organization fulfills predetermined objectives of control design and effectiveness within your selected TSC criteria.
 That being said, the natural first step is to know what these requirements are and to subsequently start implementing controls that not only align with these said requirements but that work best for your specific organization.

 The Trusted Service Criteria (TSC) requirements